eliJaimes/AngularBootCampExercisePart3/NOTES.md

 - Create a selectAlbum method that expose functionality from the AlbumsService to programmatically select an album
 - Create a albumDetail$ observable that will react to emissions of albums$ and albumSelected$ to retrieve the desired album
 - Use the albumSelected$ observable on AlbumDetailComponent to get the data

+## Extend UserDetailComponent UI to retrieve user details

+- Follow the last approach to retrieve and render user details